$4.99/mo - Save 61% With Exclusive 2-Year Plan + 4 Months Free!Claim Now

 This step-by-step guide simplifies the process of setting up and using a VPN in China:

-2. Download and install the VPN app for your preferred device.
+• Install: Download and install the VPN app on your device.

 Get ExpressVPN - Best VPN for China 30 Days Money Back Guarantee